 - Add this melted coconut with all the other caramel ingredients to a blender and whizz until a smooth caramel is formed.
 If it becomes too thick to blend just add some hot water, 1 tbsp at a time until you can blend it smooth.

-- Melt the chocolate and spread over the top.
+- Melt the chocolate, spread over the top and chill.

 - Store in the fridge and it will last for 3-4 days in theory, but mine is always eaten way before then.

 The figs in the base can be replaced by other dried fruit such as dates if you prefer.
 I like to use figs as the fig seeds when blended give a crispy texture that works well with the smooth caramel and sharp chocolate.

 If you want to cut the chocolate caramel into clean sharp squares take it out of the fridge half an hour before cutting.
 As you can see from my photos I didn’t do this so most of the chocolate topping is roughly cracked, but that’s how I like it.